Are you a Dance Specialist and interested in joining DFD?

 Throughout his lifelong dance career, Dr. Morrison suffered numerous injuries - everything from the expected minor sprains and strains to substantial injuries requiring shoulder and knee surgery.
 The physical therapy he received following these experiences was not consistently reliably helpful in returning him to his desired function.
 He knows firsthand the intense demands of committed performing artists and athletes, and that genuinely thoughtful and skilled physical therapy can make all the difference in helping these superhumans recover to a higher level of performance.
 Dr. Morrison’s passion is providing exceptional and empowering support in recovery, and helping dancers and other performing artists to fully achieve their movement goals.

-Travis is a member of the International Association for Dance Medicine and Science (IADMS), the American Academy of Sports Physical Therapy (AASPT), the American Physical Therapy Association (APTA), and the Texas Physical Therapy Association (TPTA), and the American Academy of Orthopedic Manual Physical Therapists (AAOMPT).
+Travis is a member of the International Association for Dance Medicine and Science (IADMS), the American Academy of Sports Physical Therapy (AASPT), the American Physical Therapy Association (APTA), the Texas Physical Therapy Association (TPTA), and the American Academy of Orthopedic Manual Physical Therapists (AAOMPT).

 Services Provided include:

 - Guest lectures for dancers, studio owners, company directors on topics including injury prevention, structuring a conditioning season, working turnout safely, and more